Vision#

 (Vision object [width v])

-Some property values are based off of the detected object’s position in the Vision Sensor’s view at the time that the get object data block was used.
+All property values except id describe the detected object’s position, size, orientation, or bearing at the moment the get object data block was used.
+These values are measured in pixels or degrees.
 Each Vision Sensor has a different resolution:

 • Forward-facing: 640 x 480 pixels